 - Community-based Health Information Exchange — MyHealthStory

-- Connectivity (administers a Healthcare Connect Fund FCC-approved Consortium)
+- Connectivity — CommunityHealth IT Consortium, the Healthcare Connect Fund FCC-approved consortium

-CommunityHealth IT is endorsed by Enterprise Florida, the business development arm of the State of Florida.
+CommunityHealth IT is endorsed by Enterprise Florida, the business development arm of the state of Florida.
 CommunityHealth IT was developed through two federal Rural Health Network Development grants (awarded in 2008 and 2011).
-The purpose of the grant projects were to ensure that no communities would get left behind in the digital divide as healthcare delivery became electronic with the Health Information Technology for Economic and Clinical Health (HITECH) Act.
+The purpose of the grant projects was to ensure that no communities would get left behind in the digital divide as healthcare delivery became electronic with the Health Information Technology for Economic and Clinical Health (HITECH) Act.
 CommunityHealth IT prioritizes the patient, social factors, and the community in the care continuum.

 Kendra Siler, PhD